 - European folk healers have recommended drinking a cup of warm milk and honey before bedtime since the Middle Ages.

-- Another old-fashioned remedy is to blend honey, vinegar, and warm water into a bedtime drink.
+- Another old-fashioned remedy is to blend honey, apple cider vinegar, and warm water into a bedtime drink.

 Over the Moon for Melatonin (and Glycogen!)

-Scottish pharmacist, researcher and author Mike McInnis of The Hibernation Diet believes that honey improves and lengthens restorative sleep by at least three mechanisms.
+Scottish pharmacist, researcher and author Mike McInnis of The Hibernation Diet believe that honey improves and lengthens restorative sleep by at least three mechanisms.
 When taken before bedtime, honey: